nerds-cooking/partisia-lottery/readme.md

 This flow represents the initial onboarding process:

 - Users create a private account secured by MPC to maintain privacy
-- During account creation, a secret key is generated and split securely across the MPC network
+- During account creation, a secret balance is generated and split securely across the MPC network
 - This account links the user's public address with their private balance information
-- No one (not even the contract owner) can see the user's balance or transaction details
+- ~~No one (not even the contract owner) can see the user's balance or transaction details~~ Due to a limitation in Parti wallet, this is currently not possible.
+We've had to work around this by using an API key that is able to read balances.
+Once Parti wallet supports reading secrets effectively, this can be enabled.
+Logic has been tested and implemented for this, just not enabled in the current version.
 - Account creation requires a one-time setup but ensures all future interactions preserve privacy

 #### Purchase Credits